-- The value or the sucre took a nosedive in 2000, and ever since Ecuador has been operating with the US dollar as their main currency.
+- The value of the sucre took a nosedive in 2000, and ever since Ecuador has been operating with the US dollar as its main currency.
 If you go to the ATM to pull out cash don’t be surprised to see USD coming out of the dispenser.
 You may want extra cash on hand at Mashpi to tip your guides.

 - If you’re heading to the Galapagos make sure to read all of our tips and info!

-- We never travel without travel insurance with World Nomads.
-I would recommend getting World Nomads for your trip to Ecuador, they offer flexible plans for all!
+- We never travel without travel insurance from HeyMondo.
+I would recommend getting HeyMondo for your trip to Ecuador, they offer flexible plans for all!